 Note for users who choose portable install: In order to not interfere with the host systems where you could run QAP in portable mode, this option is not turned on by default.
 But you could choose to turn it on on your permanent installations.

-Quick Access Popup will be available in various languages as voluntary translators can achieve their precious work.
-Folders Popup, ancestor of QAP, is available in the following languages.
+Quick Access Popup is available in various languages, thanks to voluntary translators for their precious work.
 Select your working language in the Settings window, General tab.

 Quick Access Popup was originally written in English (English proof checking would be appreciated).